unwitting/covid-business-support/src/markdown-pages/index.md

 If you have skills in React/Gatsby-based projects and want to contribute design or copy talents, you're _more_ than welcome: this site is a public Github project, and pull requests are hugely appreciated.
 Find it at [unwitting/covid-business-support](https://github.com/unwitting/covid-business-support).

+If neither of those are you, then please just **share** and put out the call for both contributors and customers for these businesses.

 ## Locations

 - [Edinburgh](/businesses/locations/edinburgh)